longturn/freeciv21/docs/Coding/ai.rst

 where:

 * :code:`Maintenance` : = :code:`(Support + Unhappiness_Compensation) * Operation_Time` : Here
-  ``Unhappiness_Compensation`` is from a military Unit being away from home and ``Support`` is the number of Shields spent on supporting this Unit per turn.
+  ``Unhappiness_Compensation`` is from a military unit being away from home and ``Support`` is the number of Shields spent on supporting this unit per turn.

 * :code:`Battle_Profit` : =
   :code:`(Shields_Lost_By_Enemy * Probability_To_Win) - (Shields_Lost_By_Us * Probability_To_Lose)` : That is
   ``Battle_Profit`` is a probabilistic average.
-It answers the question: "How much better off, on average, would we be from attacking this enemy Unit?"
+It answers the question: "How much better off, on average, would we be from attacking this enemy unit?"

 Selecting Military Units
 ========================

-The code dealing with choosing military Units to be built and targets for them is especially messy.
+The code dealing with choosing military units to be built and targets for them is especially messy.

-Military Units are requested in the :code:`military_advisor_choose_build()` function.
-It first considers the defensive Units and then ventures into selection of attackers (if home is safe).
+Military units are requested in the :code:`military_advisor_choose_build()` function.
+It first considers the defensive units and then ventures into selection of attackers (if home is safe).
 There are two possibilities
 here: we just build a new attacker or we already have an attacker which was forced, for some reason, to defend.
 In the second case it is easy: we calculate how good the existing attacker is and if it is good, we build a defender to free it up.